 We’ve been commissioned by cultural arts organisation ArtReach, who were inspired by our creative process of working on Orchestra of Samples, to create a performative installation for their Journeys Festival with Somali-British poet Momtaza Mehri, sampling a number of musician sanctuary seekers and refugees now settled in the UK and Europe.

-The project – ‘Sounds of Sanctuary’ – is part of their pan-European Liberty EU international arts programme, which engages in creative integration for people, forging a new sense of identity and place for those who’ve had to find a new home.
-The team set our project in motion organising a number of musicians for us to record and film in Manchester, who’ve all settled in the UK.
-And as with similar projects we’ve been involved with, all the musicians we met on this trip we asked about being part of Orchestra of Samples and happily all said yes.
+The project – ‘Sounds of Sanctuary’ – is part of their pan-European Liberty EU international arts programme, which engages in creative integration, forging a new sense place for those who’ve had to find a new home and re-settle.
+The team put our project in motion organising a number of musicians for us to film in Manchester and London, who’ve all settled in the UK.
+And as with similar projects involving us, all the musicians we met on these trips who we asked about being part of Orchestra of Samples happily all said yes.

 With such a fascinating mixture of incredible talents and backgrounds, it was quite humbling meeting all the musicians – particularly Seyed Ali Jaberi, the highly accomplished award-winning master of Iranian tanbur.